College Football News Preview 2020: TCU Horned Frogs Keys To The Season

 Go ahead and put QB Max Duggan here, or RB Zachary Evans, or one of the corners, or the new punter, but getting more pop out of the passing game is a must, especially without Jalen Reagor around.

 There’s promise and potential thanks to a whole slew of decent options, but it’s the 5-9, 186-pound Barber who has to grow into a No. 1 target.
 In just nine games, he finished second on the team with 29 catches for 372 yards, but he didn’t score.
-He’s got the speed and experience to do a whole lot more – Duggan needs a go-to guy.
+He’s got the speed and experience to do a whole lot more as a go-to guy.

 Key Game To The TCU Horned Frogs Season

-This is going to be a very, very good Cowboy team returning – it should be better than the one that whacked around TCU 34-27 last season.
-It’s the Big 12 opener for the Horned Frogs, though, and it’s a huge moment to do something big early on.
+This is going to be a very, very good Oklahoma State team returning – it should be better than the one that whacked around TCU 34-27 last season.

 – TCU Horned Frogs Schedule Breakdown & Analysis